 Parsapour is also the founder of Tehran Book Fair, Uncensored which is an annual book fair for Persian books published outside of Iran by independent publishers free of censorship.

 James Taylor joined the IPA As Director of Communications and Freedom to Publish in January 2018.

 Prior to joining the IPA in Geneva, James was based in Brussels where he looked after communications and public affairs at the Society of Audiovisual Authors (SAA), the European grouping of collective management organisations for screenwriters and directors.
 He started his career in Brussels dealing with communication and membership services at the Independent Music Companies Association, IMPALA.

-Hugo Setzer is the CEO of Mexican publishing house Manual Moderno, and the current Vice-President of the IPA.
+Hugo Setzer is the CEO of Mexican publishing house Manual Moderno, and the immediate past-President of the IPA.
 He leads the accessibility taskforce in the IPA's Inclusive Publishing and Literacy Committee.

 Ben Steward is the Chief of Staff to IPA Vice President, Sheikha Bodour Al Qasimi.
 He was previously the IPA's Director of Communications and Freedom to Publish and Communications Manager at DCAF, the Geneva Centre for Security Sector Governance.